 Another year, another Queen Mary Art Deco Festival has come and gone.
 This one was divine with some fun additions to an already packed schedule – a double-decker vintage bus tour of Long Beach, two hours in the Starlight Lounge after the ball, movie and martinis on the sports deck, and a bon voyage mimosa and bloody mary bar.
 I can’t imagine a better way to spend a weekend – truly a highlight of my year.

 Saturday put me in better spirits as the reality bites players had fled the ship and we were able to enjoy the rest of the event in peace.
-I attended a lecture on art deco super heros (Superman!) and worked a little as a volunteer at the check-in desk.
+I attended a lecture on art deco super heros (Superman!).
+Following, I put in a little time as a volunteer at the check-in desk.
 It was then time to prepare for the ball.

-Sunday, I volunteered at 10am (why do I do this to myself?) for a great lecture on theatrical pioneers of the art deco era and then sat for a lecture on home deco-nomics.
-The rest of the early afternoon was spent getting my little man dressed and fed as Hubby Dearest had picked him up from grandma’s house, and we all went to the tea dance and enjoyed the afternoon.
+Sunday, I volunteered at 10am (why do I do this to myself?).
+The lecture spoke of theatrical pioneers of the art deco era, followed by a lecture on home deco-nomics.
+I spent the rest of the early afternoon dressing and feeding my little man.
+Paul, my baby and I all went to the tea dance and enjoyed the afternoon.
 The evening and into the next morning were spent – hello! – cocktailing and catching a peek of Big Broadcast of 1938 on deck, while my little man was safe in the care of a friend on board.